 Ardwell Bay on the western shore of the South Rhins has a beautiful sandy beach and with the help of a map is a great place to explore the place names of the nearby rugged shore.

 Base Hole describes a natural shaft linking the cliff top and the beach below south of Ardwell Bay.
 The feature is known locally as ‘Bull Hole’ after an unfortunate incident involving a bull falling down the shaft.
 Take care on the cliffs!

 Mary Wilson’s Slunk is the site of a wreck.
 In the Rhins the word slunk is used to describe a gully on a rocky shore.
 Many ships have been wrecked and most have been forgotten but the Mary Wilson is remembered though a place name.

 Stinking Bight is a bight is a shallow indent in the coastline north of Ardwell Bay.
 The seaweed washed up in this location has resulted in a name that identifies the place through its smell rather than how it looks.

 Sheep Hank is no longer marked on the OS map this small cave is located midway between the larger Red Cave and Black Cave.
 Caves and the people who made them their home are usually long forgotten but Sheep Hank or Sheeps’ Rink Co’, a niche in the rocks is remembered as the residence of William Purves.
 In the late 1800s former clown and strongman he retired to his seaside home where he undertook odd jobs and sold picture postcards of himself.

-Partan Point is no longer shown on OS maps Partan Point is location on a tidal rock called Red Isle.
+Partan Point is no longer shown on OS maps.
+Partan Point is located on a tidal rock called Red Isle.
 One of many place names inspired by wildlife partan is a Scots word for crab suggesting that this location is a notable location for crab fishing.